Heruteah/Nakov2js/replit.md

 # Overview

 This is a Facebook Messenger chatbot built on Node.js that uses the `ws3-fca` library to interact with Facebook's messaging platform.
-The bot features a modular command system with prefix-based commands, including help documentation, prefix display, AI-powered image generation, and event handlers for welcoming users, notifying on leave, and automatically setting bot nickname when joining threads.
+The bot features a modular command system with prefix-based commands, a Botpack-style colorful console interface, automatic video downloads from Facebook and TikTok links, and event handlers for welcoming users, notifying on leave, and automatically setting bot nickname when joining threads.

 # User Preferences